cardrank/cardrank/README.md

 ### Quickstart

-Various examples are available in the [Go package documentation][pkg]. showing use of various types, utilities, and interfaces.
+Various examples are available in the [Go package documentation][pkg] showing use of various types, utilities, and interfaces.

 Additional examples for a [`Dealer`][dealer] and the [`Holdem`][type] and